Srinidhidandge27/API/README.md

 Full-stack MERN-based application

-This repository integrates all of the previous assignments into one cumulative project.
+This repository integrates all of the previous assignments.

-To run the Bible-verse-app , run npm run dev